 The Zip Line

-As we headed the other direction I continued to look for this zip line I had heard about.
+As we headed west, I continued to look for the zip-line I heard about.
 I expected to see one tower connected to another atop the hills.
 People would be flying from one to another having the time of their lives.

 The Dog Park

-I already wrote about this dog park in another article and will not go into as much detail here.
-We used the dog friendly fountains and the obstacles.
-The park was incredibly green, although much of it remained unshaded.
-We met a husky puppy before we left.
+I already wrote about this dog park in another article and will not go into much detail here.
+We used the dog friendly fountains and some of the obstacles.
+The park is incredibly green, although much of it is unshaded.
+We met a husky pup before we left the park.
 We love huskies!

-Pearsall Park Trail
+Pearsall Park Trailhead